 Pretend it doesn’t matter if you like, but at some point — whether it’s after a business lunch went awry or a series of failed first dates — you will be forced to consider that your ‘jaunty’ teeth may not be as charming as you thought.
 Harsh?
 Sure.
 But recognition is the first stage in recovery.

 Besides, straightening your teeth needn’t involve years of pain and clunky headsets.
-Times have changed and so has the market — thanks to science and technology (yep, while NASA has been failing to put people on Mars, leaps and bounds have been made in the dental sphere) you can now get your teeth straightened from home, in less than 12 months, with barely visible technology (and up to 65% cheaper than traditional braces and in-office alternatives).
+Times have changed and so has the market — thanks to science and technology (yep, while NASA has been failing to put people on Mars, leaps and bounds have been made in the dental sphere) you can now get at home teeth straightening kits that work in less than 12 months, with barely visible technology, and are up to 65% cheaper than traditional braces and in-office alternatives.